14th Street - Warlick Blvd - Old Cheney Road Intersection Improvement Project: Process Overview

 - Stakeholders who reside, work, own property, worship, and play in the immediate project area are directly involved in the design process.

-- Public input is being collected to help traffic design engineers find the best solution and help the city reach a final decision.
+- Public input is being collected to help traffic design engineers find the best solution.

 - Constructive engagement and collaboration will ensure that the winning design meets the future needs of the project area stakeholders and the entire community.